-IFRS 16, Leases, came into effect on 1 April 2022, therefore will be first implemented in financial year 2022/23.
+IFRS 16, Leases, came into effect for bodies that follow the Government Financial Reporting Manual (FReM) on 1 April 2022.
 This will require adjustments to recognise on balance sheet arrangements currently treated as operating leases.
-Further details are provided on page 15.
+Further details are provided on page 16.